SimonM0/things-I-wish-I-knew-as-a-swift-beginner/README.md

-# Things I wish I'd known as swift beginner
+# Things I wish I knew as a swift beginner
 This is a list of things I wish I'd known as a beginner to swift.
 Coming from a front end background, I find alot of things I want to do are the same, but different.

 ![Same Same](https://media.giphy.com/media/C6JQPEUsZUyVq/giphy.gif)